tatethurston/TwirpScript/README.md

 ### Middleware / Interceptors

-TwirpScript's client and server runtimes can be configured via middleware.
+TwirpScript's client and server request response lifecycle can be programmed via middleware.

+Middleware is called in order of registration, with the Twirp RPC invoked last.

+Because each middleware is responsible for invoking the next handler, middleware can do things like short circuit and return a response before the RPC is made, or inspect the returned response, enabling powerful patterns such as caching.

 #### Client

 Clients can be configured via the `client` export's `use` method. `use` registers middleware to manipulate the client request / response lifecycle.
 The middleware handler will receive `config` and `next` parameters. `config` sets the headers and url for the RPC. `next` invokes the next handler in the chain -- either the next registered middleware, or the Twirp RPC.

-Middleware is called in order of registration, with the Twirp RPC invoked last.

-Because each middleware is responsible for invoking the next handler, middleware can do things like short circuit and return a response before the RPC is made, or inspect the returned response, enabling powerful patterns such as caching.

 ##### Client Middleware Example